CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

 - improve proposal generation and post-processing algorithms :o:

 - incorporate visual prompting or experiment with other action recognition aspects :o:

+- retrain MViTv2-B separately on each set of camera angle data and then combine results in post-processing